AguaClara/Textbook/Flocculation/Floc_Design.rst

 Where :math:`H_e` is the distance between flow expansions in the flocculator and :math:`S` is the spacing between baffles.
 For now, :math:`H_e` is approximated as the height of water in the flocculator.

 Since :math:`G_{Max}` is determined by the fluid mechanics of flow around a baffle, our main concern is eliminating dead space in the flocculator.
 We do this by placing an upper limit on :math:`\frac{H_e}{S}`.
 To determine this upper limit, we need to find the distance it takes for the flow to fully expand after it has contracted around a baffle.
-We base this on the rule of thumb for flow expansion, ***RESEARCHED BY GERHART JIRKA FIND A REFERENCE THAT’S BETTER THAN ONE OF MONROE’S POWERPOINTS***: a jet doubles its initial diameter/length once it travels 10 times the distance of its original diameter/length.
+We base this on the rule of thumb for flow expansion, ***RESEARCHED BY GERHART JIRKA FIND A REFERENCE THAT’S BETTER THAN ONE OF MONROE’S POWERPOINTS in CORMIX***: a jet doubles its initial diameter/length once it travels 10 times the distance of its original diameter/length.
 If this is confusing, refer to the equation and image below:

 .. math:: \frac{x}{10} = D - D_0